ModernLogic/snap/README.md

 - Code up some new changes in this repo
 - run `npm run tar` to generate a temporary .tgz file called `package.tgz` in this directory
-- Clear the yarn cache `rm ~/.yarn/berry/cache/@modernlogic-*`
 - From the iOS app directory:
   - Copy the package.tgz into your project, e.g. `cp ../@modernlogic/snap/package.tgz ./vendor/@modernlogic/snap_0.0.9.tgz`
-  - remove, and then reinstall the package: `yarn remove @modernlogic/snap` and then `yarn add ./vendor/@modernlogic/snap_0.0.9.tgz`
+  - remove, and then reinstall the package: `npm remove @modernlogic/snap` and then `npm add ./vendor/@modernlogic/snap_0.0.9.tgz`
-- now you can run `yarn snap test` or other commands and see if it works better with your new changes.
+- now you can run `npm snap test` or other commands and see if it works better with your new changes.
 - Be sure to delete package.tgz -- it doesn't need to be added to source control.

 _An alternate_